Reviewed By

 “Asbestos is a real problem for jewelers,” the article’s author, Charles Lewton-Brain, states.
 “When I was first a student in 1974, we had a bucket of loose asbestos fibers under the soldering bench.”

 Two types of asbestos fibers (amosite and chrysotile) were used at the facility while the patient worked there.
 The patient developed pleural mesothelioma cancer due to loose asbestos fibers in the lining of his lungs, which is called the pleura.
-This thin lining is near the lungs, and most people with the cancer struggle with breathing issues.
+This thin lining is near the lungs, and most people with mesothelioma struggle with breathing issues.

 In this particular case, the patient underwent an extrapleural pneumonectomy (EPP), which is a surgery to remove the diseased lung.
 He worked at the jewelry facility for up to three weeks prior to the surgery.